-Sarah (and Rebel) for help on researching the initial stages of the walk in my home territory, particularly the pubs on the route, and also for carrying my rucksack (with hers inside it) when my plastic knee ligament got a bit fed up.
+Sarah (and Rebel) for her help on researching the initial stages of the walk in my home territory, particularly the pubs on the route, and also for carrying my rucksack (with hers inside it) when my plastic knee ligament got a bit fed up.

-Lindsay, for help in internet research, for being my emergency contact when I'm out on my own, for booking hotels and taxis, checking pub menus and opening times, and dishing out strict dietary advice while I'm on the Way.
+Lindsay, for her help in internet research, for being my emergency contact when I'm out on my own, for booking hotels and taxis, checking pub menus and opening times, and dishing out strict dietary advice while I'm on the Way.